 When on duty, they felled trees, built roads and strengthened the fortifications at the federal facility.

 From mid-June through July, the 47th Pennsylvanians were sent to Hilton Head, South Carolina and attached to the Beaufort District, Department of the South.
-According to Schmidt, the first man from the regiment to die in South Carolina was Private William Ellis.
-After falling ill with fever in late July, he died at the Union Army’s General Hospital No. 3 in Beaufort on 1 August 1862, leaving behind a widow and two young daughters.
+According to Schmidt, the first man from the regiment to die in South Carolina was Private William Ellis, an immigrant who fell ill with fever in late July, and died at the Union Army’s General Hospital No. 3 in Beaufort on 1 August 1862, leaving behind a widow and two young daughters.
 Another who perished there was Private Henry Kline, a laborer from Easton who was claimed by chronic dysentery.